mcuntz/mcplot/docs/html/_sources/full_example.rst

                           hspace=self.hspace, vspace=self.vspace)
            ax = fig.add_axes(pos, label=str(iplot))

            # Plot markers.
-Plot returns list of line2D objects, which is added to
+           # Plot returns list of line2D objects, which is added here to
-           # larr to collect all line objects for a possible legend.
+           # larr to collect all line objects, to be used in a possible
+           # legend.
            larr = []
            tarr = []
            larr += ax.plot(x, y)